-There are some areas that pose travel risks from time to time, so you should check the travel advisories list.
-This way you can ensure that you’re not planning on travel internationally to a location that’s been deemed risky for travel at a particular time.
+There are some areas that pose risks and have international travel restrictions from time to time, so you should check the international travel advisory list.
+This way you can ensure that you’re not planning on travel internationally to a location that’s been deemed too risky for travel at a particular time.

 3. Update Health Records

 I am not trying to scare you, but I want to make sure you are well informed and know that traveling internationally can open you up to health risks.
 Always be sure to check vaccines, and it’s also a never a bad idea to get a quick checkup with your doctor before traveling to another country.